If you have a question let us know, and we’ll answer it!

 Q: What will happen before the race?

 A: It’s a good idea to get to the start well ahead of your allotted start time – we recommend at least an hour.
 Go to registration to receive your race number and timing chip.
 Then it’s time to rack your bike and familiarise yourself with the layout of transition.
-Around half-an-hour before your start time you will be asked to attend a compulsory five-minute safety briefing which will cover all aspects of the triathlon.
+Around half-an-hour before your start time you will be asked to attend a compulsory five-minute safety briefing which will cover all aspects of the triathlon (we may instead publish an online race briefing for you to view before the race, and if so you will be advised closer to the day of the race).
 Around 20 minutes before your start time you will be called to the pool area and invited to warm up in the training’ pool.
 Five minutes before you are due to start you will be called to the poolside and allocated a lane to swim in.

 Q: A timing chip?

-A: Each competitor and team will be loaned a timing chip for the event which will be attached to the competitor’s leg with a Velcro strap.
+A: Each competitor and team will be loaned a timing chip for the event which will be attached to the competitor’s left leg (so as not to get tangled in the chain) with a Velcro strap.
 This will record times for the swim, cycle and run leg separately as well as transition times.
 This will be the official timing for the race and will determine the overall winners.

 Q: And afterwards?

 A: You will be asked to relinquish your timing chip as you cross the finish line.
-You can check your official time and where you finished at our special timing tent near the line a few minutes later.
-Then you are free to watch others finish/soak up the glory with your nearest and dearest in the Lido grounds where food and soft refreshments will be available at the very reasonably priced Splash Pool Bar.
+You can check your official time and where you finished online a few minutes later.
+Then you are free to watch others finish/soak up the glory with your nearest and dearest in the Lido grounds where food and soft refreshments will be available at the very reasonably priced Cafe.
 A presentation to all winners will be made around half-an-hour after the last person crosses the finish line.
-Photographs from the day will be available on our website a few days after the event.
-Why not stay for a swim?
+Photographs from the day will be available a few days after the event.

 Q: How do team entries work?